 One of the best ways to reduce your risk of contracting an STD is with regular screening.
 This can be done by taking a trip to your doctors office or from the comfort of your own home with an at-home lab test.

 LetsGetChecked offers a range of at-home STI tests which check for some of the most common bacterial and viral infections with online results in just 5 days.
-If you have any questions about your results, our dedicated nurses are available and should you test positive, prescriptions will be provided free of charge.
+If you have any questions about your results, our dedicated nurses are available.